JoshuaScherer1996/unity_pathway_playercontrol_car/README.md

 * Using IDE's (I used Rider instead of Visual Studio since I am already used to JetBrains IDE'S)
 * Explanation of the Start and Update methods
 * Using properties like transform inside of C# to implement custom functionalities
+* Accessing standard libraries and packages for standard classes and methods